Netflix-Skunkworks/iep-apps/atlas-cloudwatch/README.md

 checking the groupings in the AWS Console.
 Within some AWS metrics namespaces, the different metrics have different dimensions, so you may need to break up the definition of metrics.

-**Warning**
+**NOTE**
-Do not configure categories for the same metrics with different dimensions.
-E.g. LBs post aggregated values with the `LoadBalancer` and `LoadBalancer`, `AvailabilityZone` dimensions.
-Choose one combination of tags or users are likely to see errant data in Atlas when the tags are combined.
+Be careful when defining configurations with multiple dimension sets for the same data.
+Cloudwatch has multiple aggregates.
+Some metrics are emitted with a standard set of dimensions and users can opt-in to a set of more detailed metrics that include extra dimensions.
+Generally, choose the standard set and add the detailed set if users request.

 See [route53.conf](src/main/resources/route53.conf) as an example.